githedgehog/docs/docs/user-guide/external.md

   permit:
     external:
       name: # External Name
-      prefixes: # List of prefixes(routes) to be allowed to pick up from External
+      prefixes: # List of prefixes (routes) to be allowed to pick up from External
-      - # IPv4 Prefix
+      - # IPv4 prefix
     vpc:
       name: # VPC Name
       subnets: # List of VPC subnets name to be allowed to have access to External (Edge)